Build a home theater on the cheap with this Epson 1080p projector for $400

 But start here: For a limited time, you can get the Fluance RT80 Turntable for $149.96 shipped with promo code RT80RSD.

-The RT80 features a preamp (meaning you can just plug your favorite speakers right into it), a diamond stylus and other things that are probably meaningful to audiophiles.
+The RT80 features a preamp, a diamond stylus and other things that are probably meaningful to audiophiles.

 I'm not one of them, but the turntable has a 4.5-star review average from 165 buyers -- so apparently it's pretty good!